 partner responsibly with our community.

-Our Directors are: John Ward (Interim Chairman), Mark Young (Managing Director), Jay Hogan, Anne Howe, Chris McArthur, Alan Mulgrew and Jim Tolhurst.
+Our Directors are: Rob Chapman (Chairman), Mark Young (Managing Director), John Ward, Jay Hogan, Anne Howe, Chris McArthur, Alan Mulgrew and Jim Tolhurst.

 For information outlining ownership of Adelaide Airport Limited, please download this fact sheet.

 1927 - 2005

 Adelaide's original Commonwealth Government aerodrome, purchased from Captain Harry Butler, was developed in 1921 on just 24 hectares of land at Hendon (the site of the former Philips factory and SA Film Corporation), nine kilometers from the city the aerodrome provided facilities for airmail services between Adelaide and Sydney.